-- Promoting/holding An Comdhdhail World Irish Dance Championships.
+- Promoting/holding An Chomdhdhail World Irish Dance Championships.

-- Providing prizes/awards for An Comdhdhail World Irish Dance Championships.
+- Providing prizes/awards for An Chomdhdhail World Irish Dance Championships.

-- Election of Adjudicators to preside at An Comdhdhail World Irish Dance Championships.
+- Election of Adjudicators to preside at An Chomdhdhail World Irish Dance Championships.

 The Annual General Meeting is presided over by the Executive as their last duty of their year in office.
 New officers of the Executive will then be appointed by the branch delegates present.
 A graduation dinner and ceili dance takes place over the weekend to present those who have qualified as teachers and adjudicators that year with their diplomas.